aashishadk0/check/README.md

-# check
-trying to push the code into github
+Try to clone the UI of instagram